What’s different on iPad

-This the best view for using the Fast ForWord program is in landscape (horizontal) orientation.
-The Fast ForWord mobile apps always display in landscape, even when you rotate iPad or lock the rotation.
-The Foundations series programs support both portrait and landscape, but landscape is recommended.
+This the best view for using the Fast ForWord components is in landscape (horizontal) orientation, but they support both portrait and landscape.

-The Fast ForWord programs on iPad fully implement touchscreen technology and therefore do not allow access to the iPad keyboard or the keyboard shortcuts within the exercises.
+The Fast ForWord components on iPad fully implement touchscreen technology and therefore do not allow access to the iPad keyboard or the keyboard shortcuts within the exercises.

 Because iPad does not require a mouse, if an exercise instructs the student to "click" an object or graphic, the student should "tap" it instead.